Error correction based on partial information: -List Decoding Capacity

-\begin{remark} \emph{The code $\cC^{\alpha}$ differs from FRS codes in the sense that the evaluation points in two consecutive coordinates are not consecutive powers of the primitive element.
+\begin{remark} The code $\cC^{\alpha}$ differs from an FRS code in the sense that the evaluation points in two consecutive coordinates are not consecutive powers of the primitive element.
 However, the list decoding algorithm introduced in \cite{Guruswami08} only requires that within each codeword coordinate, the evaluation points are consecutive powers of the primitive element.
-The code $\cC^{\alpha}$ satisfies this constraint, so the list decoding algorithm in \cite{Guruswami08} still applies to it.} \end{remark}
+The code $\cC^{\alpha}$ satisfies this constraint, so it is possible to rely on this algorithm in our arguments. \end{remark}

-\begin{remark} \emph{Although FRS codes achieve the $\alpha$-list decoding capacity, they require larger node (codeword coordinate) size than the RS construction given in Sect.~\ref{constr1}.
-The base field in RS construction (the field $B$ in Sect.~\ref{constr1}) has to be only of size $q\ge n,$ while the base field in this section has to be of size at least $nl.$ As a result, the node size in the RS construction is $l\log n$ bits, while the codeword coordinates of the FRS codes contain $l\log (nl)$ bits. } \end{remark}